jiangwenjiaowa/KPDLRS/README.md

 For example, a directed graph derived from a KPDP consists of vertices: 12, 45, 176, 210, 271, 471, 542, 544, 562, 789, 884, 885.

 ![Alt Text](https://github.com/jiangwenjiaowa/KPDLRS/blob/master/pic.png)
+*An example of a directed graph derived from a KPDP: circles stands for vertices and arrows stands for directed edges.
+Red vertices are NDDs and blue vertices are pairs.*

 Its vertex vector is:
 ```